 Day trips from Munich

 You already know what to see in Munich in one day, but if you are considering spending a night in Munich and explore the neighborhoods, check out below itineraries and Munich day trips proposals:

 Few words from us

-We hope that you found our 1 day in Munich travel guide useful and consequently we convinced you that there are many exciting things to do in Munich in one day!
+We hope that you found useful this Munich travel guide, and we convinced you that there are many exciting things to do in Munich in one day!
 We carefully chose places to visit in Munich in 1 day based on our experience, however, feel free to add your ideas in the comments below.